 5. Create more free time by suggesting your partner go out more often with their friends.
 This gives you time to yourself, in house, to get some writing done without feeling guilty for leaving your partner on their own.

 6. Write a list of the things you need to do next and keep them on your bedroom door.
 Every night before you go to bed you must cross off at least one thing before you can go to sleep.

 7. The average person spends three years on the toilet!
 You could write at least three well thought-out scripts in that time.
 Next time you go to the toilet take a pen and pad.
 Also the air freshener.

 8. Spend five minutes before you go to sleep going over your plans and script.
 This will keep the ideas fresh in your mind and allow your subconscious work on them while you sleep.

 Bit by bit you can always find time to write a script.
+Get into the habit of making time to write.
 You just have to be dedicated and focused enough.
 Think of yourself as the main character and a finished script as the goal.
 There may be obstacles in your path but if you want to grow and develop you need to beat these blocks, no matter how challenging that may be, and achieve your goal.